SeaWorld: Orcas

-Blackfish

-In 2013, SeaWorld's treatment of killer whales in captivity was the basis of the film Blackfish, which documents the history of Tilikum, a killer whale captured by SeaLand of the Pacific (and later rescued by SeaWorld Orlando) who has been involved in the deaths of three people.
+In 2013, SeaWorld's treatment of killer whales in captivity was the basis of the film Blackfish, which documents the history of Tilikum, a killer whale captured by SeaLand of the Pacific (and later sold to SeaWorld Orlando) who was involved in the deaths of three people.
 In the aftermath of the release of the film, Martina McBride, 38 Special, REO Speedwagon, Cheap Trick, Heart, Barenaked Ladies, Trisha Yearwood, and Willie Nelson canceled scheduled concerts at SeaWorld parks.

-SeaWorld's response

 SeaWorld disputes the accuracy of the film, calling it "propaganda" and "emotionally manipulative".
 SeaWorld spent $15 million on an advertising campaign countering the allegations and emphasizing its contributions to the study of whales and their conservation.

 In August 2014, SeaWorld announced it planned to build new killer whale tanks that would be almost double the size of the existing ones to provide more space for its whales, scheduled for completion in 2018.
 The company maintained the move was not in response to the release of the Blackfish documentary.
 Wild killer whales may travel up to 160 kilometres (100 mi) in a day and critics say the animals are too big and intelligent to be suitable for captivity.

-In 2016 SeaWorld announced that they no longer had plans to complete the expansion project.
+In 2016, SeaWorld announced that they no longer had plans to complete the expansion project.

 PETA, which opposes whales being kept in captivity, has proposed the theme park operator base its whales in seaside sanctuaries.
 The company also pledged $10 million in matching funds for killer whale research.
 The plans to increase the size of the tanks in San Diego were put on hold in October 2015 after the California Coastal Commission ruled that the work could only go ahead if they banned captive breeding, which would eventually lead to end of killer whale shows at the park.

-On March 17, 2016, SeaWorld announced the end of their breeding program, which signifies the last generation of orcas in captivity in their care, though Takara was still pregnant at the time.
-Theatrical orca shows ended at SeaWorld San Diego in 2017 and ended in Orlando and San Antonio in 2019.
+On March 17, 2016, SeaWorld announced the end of its orca-breeding program and the eventual retirement of its theatrical orca shows.
+In place of the old shows, the parks introduced "Orca Encounters", which have a more educational theme.